KJHJason/Cultured-Downloader/README.md

 ## Features
 * **Allow multiple URLs input**
 * **Allow downloads of attachments such as videos, psd, etc.**
-* **3 Download Options**
+* **5 Download Options**
     * Downloading a Fantia image url such as "https://fantia.jp/posts/1234567/post_content_photo/1234567" (with a simple auto detection system to detect the numbers of images to download based on the url if the user opted for it)
-    * Downloading all the images in a Fantia post based on a URL such as "https://fantia.jp/posts/1234567"
+    * Downloading all the images or attachment files (videos, psd, etc.) in a Fantia post based on a URL such as "https://fantia.jp/posts/1234567"
-    * Downloading all the images in a pixiv Fanbox post based on a URL such as "https://www.fanbox.cc/@creator_name/posts/1234567"
+    * Downloading all the images or attachment files (videos, psd, etc.) in a pixiv Fanbox post based on a URL such as "https://www.fanbox.cc/@creator_name/posts/1234567"
+    * Downloading images or attachment files (videos, psd, etc.) from Fantia's all posts page URL such as "https://fantia.jp/fanclubs/1234/posts"
+    * Downloading images or attachment files (videos, psd, etc.) from pixiv Fanbox's all posts page URL such as "https://www.fanbox.cc/@creator_name/posts"
+      (Allows the user to specify the page num by entering 1-2 or 3 to indicate page 1 to page 2 or page 3 respectively)

 ## Usage Notes
 1. **This program is meant for personal use and to save time downloading images from pixiv Fanbox and Fantia manually.
 Please do not use this program and break any of Fantia's or pixiv Fanbox's Terms of Service/Terms of Use.**